-- 1. Hold a Paramedic Certification with the North Carolina Office of Emergency Medical Services or National Registry. - 2.
-Provide evidence of employment for the last year as a Paramedic and/or have graduated from an Associate of Applied Science Degree in Emergency Medical Science (EMS) program with-in the last two years.
-A letter of reference from the current employer is required. - 3.
-Completion of all pre- and co-requisite general education courses related to the first year of the ADN program with minimum grade of "C" and a GPA of 2.80 or above. - 4.
-Attain a minimum score of 60 on the TEAS V or ATI TEAS exam within the past 5 years.
+1. Hold a Paramedic Certification with the North Carolina Office of Emergency Medical Services or National Registry.

+2. Must provide evidence of current employment for at least one year as a Paramedic.

+3. Completion of pre- and co-requisite general education courses related to the first year of the ADN program with minimum grade of "C" and a GPA of 2.80 or above.

+4. Attain a minimum score of 60 on the TEAS exam within the past 5 years.

-- Detailed current information for interested applicants is located at www.robeson.edu/nursing [opens in a new tab].
+- 1. Detailed current information for interested applicants is located at www.robeson.edu/nursing [opens in a new tab].
 Applicants must submit all required documentation by established deadlines. - 2.
-Students must be able to fulfill all essential functions as outlined in the health sciences admission policy . - Admission to all RCC Health Science programs is a competitive process.
+Students must be able to fulfill all essential functions as outlined in the health sciences admission policy . - 3.
+Admission to all RCC Health Science programs is a competitive process.
 Applicants are evaluated based upon the following factors: Academic performance, references and academic degrees. - 4.
 Applicants must have a GPA of 2.8 or greater in the nursing general education courses by the published deadline date for submitting complete program checklists to the Admissions Office.
 Applicants not meeting the cumulative GPA requirements will not be reviewed by the program area for admission.
-For Associate Degree Nursing, the GPA calculation for Fall 2018 will be based upon grades earned in the following courses: BIO 168, BIO 169, CHM 131 & CHM 131A, (or CHM 151), ENG 111, ENG 112, PSY 150, PSY 241, and Humanities/ Fine Arts Elective (\PHI 240 is recommended by the Nursing Department). - A point system is followed to evaluate health science program applications.
+For Associate Degree Nursing, the GPA calculation for Fall 2018 will be based upon grades earned in the following courses:

+BIO 168, BIO 169, CHM 131 & CHM 131A, (or CHM 151), ENG 111, ENG 112, PSY 150, PSY 241, and Humanities/ Fine Arts - Elective (PHI 240 is recommended by the Nursing Department).

+- 5. A point system is followed to evaluate health science program applications.
 Applicants earn points based upon academic performance, references and academic degrees.
-Point distribution is outlined on the program checklist. - All official transcripts must be on file in the Admissions Office in order for a student to be considered for admission - Provisionally accepted students must submit to a criminal background check, drug screening and medical review/screen to include physical examination and immunizations.
+Point distribution is outlined on the program checklist. - 6.
+All official transcripts must be on file in the Admissions Office in order for a student to be considered for admission. - 7.
+Provisionally accepted students must submit to a criminal background check, drug screening and medical review/screen to include physical examination and immunizations.
 All fees associated with the criminal background check, drug screen and medical review will be the responsibility of the student even if not selected for admission.